-The states of $\MDP_\Algorithm$ correspond to the input features and state features: $\States = \inputspace \times \featurespace$.
-The action space $\Actions$ is defined as the set of nodes $\Nodes$, and the actions available in each state $\Actions(s)$ are specified for each problem.
-The transition function $\Transition$ is defined by the algorithm being executed, and generally corresponds to the fundamental internal update of the algorithm.
-Finally, suppose we wish to maximise an objective function $\Objective: \States \rightarrow \R$ in the terminal state of the MDP.
+In general, a graph algorithm is easily framed as a sequential selection of nodes or edges, upon which an operation is applied.
+Aligning this concept with the MDP action, we consider the core action of $\MDP_\Algorithm$ to be the selection of a node $v \in \Nodes$.
+If a graph algorithm operates over edges, the edge can be constructed by selecting nodes in two consecutive \textit{phases}.
+Thus, we define a graph feature $p$ in each state of $\MDP_\Algorithm$ which reflects the current phase of the action selection.
+The maximum number of phases $\phases$ is given by the problem, with values of 1, 2, and 3 corresponding to algorithms operating on nodes, edges, and triangles, respectively.
+To satisfy the Markov property, we additionally define the node state feature $\prev_p$, a one-hot feature which represents the node that was selected in phase $p$.
+Formally, we define $\MDP_\Algorithm$ as follows. \begin{description}[nosep] \item[States:] The states of $\MDP_\Algorithm$ correspond to the input features and state features: $\States = \inputspace \times \featurespace$.
+This includes the phase feature $p$ and the previous node features $\prev_p$ required by the architecture, as well as any problem-specific features required to represent the algorithm. \item[Actions:] The action space $\Actions$ is defined as the set of nodes $\Nodes$, and the actions available in each state $\Actions(s)$ are given by the problem according to simple rules. \item[Transitions:] The transition function $\Transition$ is defined by the algorithm being executed, and generally corresponds to the fundamental internal update of the algorithm. \Cref{sec:mdp_from_algorithm} provides further discussion on defining the transition function. \item[Rewards:] Suppose we wish to maximise an objective function $\Objective: \States \rightarrow \R$ in the terminal state of the MDP.